Skip to content

 • Exclude artifacts (via .gitignore) if you prefer to generate them in CI and distribute as uploaded packages (e.g., via a package registry or by attaching to a release via GitHub Actions).

-Signature files (*.sig1.pgn.yaml) and the freeze file (freeze1.pgn.yaml) should always be committed - they record the type contracts of your queries and pin the generator versions for reproducible builds.
+Signature files (*.sig1.pgn.yaml) for both queries and custom types, and the freeze file (freeze1.pgn.yaml), should always be committed - they record the type contracts of your queries and referenced PostgreSQL types, and pin the generator versions for reproducible builds.

 Working with Signature Files